xwang2713/github-action-dev-build/README.md

 # Customization
 In order to get this build action to work for your individual repository.
-Clone this repository to your git repositories
+Clone this repository to your git repositories *Alternately* it may be easier to fork the repo instead of cloning

 ## prerequisites:
 You must have a dockerhub account to build the virtual machine for building.
 Note your dockerhub account username and password.